It’s a mouthful to say but the car-bo-hy-drate family of food plays an important part in feeding your body and brain.

 Sugars also belong to the carbohydrate family and their job is to make food sweet.
-Sugar can be ‘refined’ – such as white table sugar or brown sugar – but sweet foods such as honey, golden syrup and maple syrup are mainly sugar as well – they are just in a different form.
-Sugars have so much energy (or kilojoules) in them you only need small amounts, and they don’t make you feel full like the parent carbohydrates.
+Sugar can be ‘refined’ – such as white table sugar or brown sugar – but sweet foods such as honey, golden syrup and maple syrup are sugar as well – they are just in a different form.
+The “parent” carbohydrates come with other nutrients to fill you up, but sugars are just sugar.
+So two teaspoons of sugar has more energy (or more kilojoules / calories) than a quarter cup of mashed potato.
+So you only need small amounts.

 Don’t forget natural sugars

 Milk and fruit have their own special sugars to make them taste sweet, and even vegetables have different amounts of their own sugars – think about how sweet tomatoes can be.